The Cape Rouleur is a multi stage endurance road cycling event consisting of flagged race sections with tempo riding between.

 Helshoogte (Stage 1) 1st 8, 2nd 6, 3rd 4, 4th 3, 5th 2.

-Cape Town Red Mens Climbers Jersey-the best amateur male climber based on total climbing points (3x sections).
+Rainmaker Red Mens Climbers Jersey-the best amateur male climber based on total climbing points (3x sections).
 Jersey and trophy award.
-Cape

 Master Male-best GC time for male in 40-49 years age group.
 Trophy award.